Kuçovë: Modern

 Kuçova has been an industrial city since the Italian influence in the early 1920s.
 The first oil hole in Albania was drilled in 1928 in “Dikatër”, establishing the Kuçova oil field.
 From this moment onwards the city has been on oil maps, housing workers and their families.
 Since 1928, the Italian company AIPA had an agreement with the Zog I government that if the oil extraction would surpass 50,000 tonnes per year, this company would build a refinery in Albania.
 In 1939 Albania was occupied by Italians and therefore, though the oil extracted was more than 170,000 ton, the refinery was never built and the oil was transported to Italy.

-Qyteti Stalin
+Stalin City

 During Communist Albania the city was renamed to Stalin City (Qyteti Stalin) and was a closed military district.
 The city was extensively developed in the 1950s and is of interest to students of communist architecture, although following the collapse of communism there has been much unauthorised building and modification to the original buildings.